impostorsguides/impostorsguides.github.io/rbenv/1-m-content.md

 ```
 EXAMPLES
-     Replace ‘bar' with ‘baz' when piped from another command:
+     Replace 'bar' with 'baz' when piped from another command:

            echo "An alternate word, like bar, is sometimes used in examples." | sed 's/bar/baz/'